pires/kubernetes-elasticsearch-cluster/README.md

 Given this, I'm hereby making possible for you to scale as needed.
 For instance, a good strong scenario could be 3 master, 2 client, 5 data nodes.

+## (Very) Important notes

+* By default, `ES_HEAP_SIZE` is set to `256MB`.
+This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
+You can change this yourself in the deployment descriptors available in this repository.

-*Attention:* As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
+* As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
 This is meant to be for the sake of simplicity and should be adapted according to your storage needs.

 ## Pre-requisites